arnaudcasame/noon/README.md

-# nono
+# $noon

-nono is a DOM utility module that group several functions ready  to use and make javascript coding easy in a jQuery style.
+$noon is a DOM utility module that group several functions ready  to use and make javascript coding easy in a jQuery style.
 This module provides a simplified interface to the complicated DOM selection problem, hides the chaos from you and lets you free to not using all the nasty javascript codes to interact with it.

 Note: To start this project: